Sexual assault can happen anywhere in the world

 - help you find support to deal with the emotional, medical, and legal consequences of the assault

 - help you to contact relatives or friends

-- tell you whether you are eligible to apply for emergency financial assistance through the Victims Fund, which is administered by the Policy Centre for Victim Issues.
+- provide you with information on how to apply for emergency financial assistance through the Department of Justice Victims Fund, which is administered by the Policy Centre for Victim Issues.

 If the offender is arrested